rsaikali/linkypy_k3s/README.md

 linkypy-6775c7bfbf-vb98h   1/1     Running   0          59s   10.42.0.66   rpi4-linky   <none>           <none>
 ```

-If everything is `Running', you are done !!
+If everything is `Running`, you are done !!

 You can now browse to your RaspberryPi to see the Grafana Linky dashboard: